EtheaDev/StyledComponents/README.md

 **TStyledTaskDialog** is designed to expand message/task dialog functionalities, fully customizable and also animation.

+You can test Styled Dialogs with different "StyledButton set" (Classic, Angular, Bootstrap).

+Also, you can use a custom form (inherited from "TStyledTaskDialogForm") to show your complete custom Dialog.

 **Demos\StyledTaskDlgDemo and Demos\AnimatedTaskDialogDemo**

-A simple demo to show how to use StyledTaskDialog with custom icons, caption for buttons, etc.
+A simple demo to show how to use StyledTaskDialog with custom icons using ImageList.

-If you have Skia4Delphi, you can also try the AnimatedTaskDialogDemo, with nice animations.

-Activating "Use Styled Dialog" you can use a special form to show complete custom Dialog, like in those pictures:
+The main form is useful to test every format / buttons and type of dialogs.

 *Confirmation Dialog with custom font and English buttons*

 ![ConfirmationDialog.jpg](./Images/ConfirmationDialog.jpg)

 *Warning Dialog with italians Buttons*

+A simple way to activate button captions is to change StyledComponents.inc file and activate {$Define ItaMessages}

 ![StyledButtonDemo.jpg](./Images/WarningDialog.jpg)